LoneWolf345/viavi-meter-provisioning/README.md

 - shadcn-ui
 - Tailwind CSS

+## Environment Variables

+The application relies on the following Vite environment variables:

+- `VITE_API_BASE_URL` – Base URL for the provisioning API.
+Defaults to `https://ldap-api.apps.prod-ocp4.corp.cableone.net/`.
+- `VITE_USE_STUB_API` – When set to `true`, the app uses a stubbed API for development.
+Production builds use `.env.production` which sets this to `false`.

+The default development values are defined in `.env` while `.env.production` ensures `VITE_USE_STUB_API=false` for production builds.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/356018a8-3148-4068-995a-374260576ddf) and click on Share -> Publish.